Leapster Explorer

-The Leapster Explorer is a handheld console developed and marketed by LeapFrog Enterprises as the third generation of the successful Leapster series at the same time as the Didj2 console.
+The Leapster Explorer is a handheld console developed and marketed by LeapFrog Enterprises as the third generation of the Leapster series of devices.
 It is aimed at children aged 4 to 9.

-Unlike previous systems in the Leapster series, the Explorer is not compatible with Leapster/L-MAX cartridges, but it can run Didj cartridges.
+Unlike previous systems in the Leapster series, the Explorer is not compatible with Leapster/L-MAX cartridges, but it can run LeapFrog Didj cartridges.

 Hardware

 The Leapster Explorer is a Linux device powered by an ARM9-based processor clocked at 393 MHz with 64 MB DDR SDRAM, 512 MB user storage, and a Giantplus touchscreen display.

-Like the Didj and unlike other Leapster-branded game systems, the console has also been a subject to user modification as it runs on an embedded Linux kernel.
-There has been a number of homebrew software written and/or ported for the device.
+Like the LeapFrog Didj, but unlike other Leapster-branded game systems, the console has also been a subject to user modification as it runs on an embedded Linux kernel.
+There has been a number of homebrew software written or ported for the device.